clayton-grey/GMUS/README.md

 a track change, uses `LSUIElement` so it has no Dock or menu bar presence, and exits after the overlay dismisses.

-## Design Notes
+## Terminal Interface

-The app intentionally does not require tracks to belong to a fixed library.
-A track can be scanned, played, removed from a view, or moved on disk without throwing away its play history.
-The MVP uses metadata plus duration as the primary lightweight identity and records each play as an append-only event.

-Playback is behind a trait.
-The current MVP uses Rodio's pure-Rust Symphonia/CPAL path with common macOS library formats enabled, including MP3, FLAC, AAC/M4A, ALAC, AIFF, CAF, Ogg Vorbis, and WAV.
+Running `gmus` launches the TUI.
+Running `gmus tui PATH` scans a file or directory first, then opens the interface.

-The TUI is moving toward the cmus library view:
+The TUI is organized around a cmus-style browser:

-- left pane: artists, with expandable album rows
+- left pane: artists, compilation groups, and playlists with expandable album or playlist rows
-- right pane: album headers with years/durations and selectable tracks for the selected artist or album
+- right pane: album headers, playlist headers, disc dividers, durations, play counts, and selectable tracks for the current library scope
-- bottom info pane: metadata for the selected track, keymap help, playlist management, or inverted command help/output for `:` commands
+- bottom management pane: selected-track metadata, keymap editing, playlist management, filter help, or inverted command help/output
-- command/filter row: shown below the bottom info pane when active
+- command/filter row: shown below the bottom management pane while typing
-- bottom strip: current track, position, playback state, and transient messages
+- status rows: current track, playback position, playback modes, and transient feedback
-- narrow terminals stack the artist pane above the track pane, with info still at the bottom
+- narrow terminals stack the library pane above the track pane, with the bottom management pane preserved

-Keyboard control:
+### Keyboard Control

 - `Tab`: switch between artist tree, track pane, and bottom management pane when open
 - `Up` / `Down`: move selection
+- `PageUp` / `PageDown`: move selection by a page
 - `Enter`: play the first listed track for the selected tree item, or play the selected track
 - `Space`: expand/collapse in the tree
 - `e`: expand/collapse the selected artist